ozanaydogan/LibraryProjectAngular/README.md

 ![20](https://user-images.githubusercontent.com/49997690/147837356-40bf7dc7-0781-4ba7-b019-2b815647b83b.PNG) <br/><br/>
 The process looks like the image in firebase. <br/>
 ![21](https://user-images.githubusercontent.com/49997690/147837366-383c95f0-fa21-487d-8328-3d5d6b224ea5.PNG) <br/><br/>
-in the same way, he can return the book that he has refused to buy or that he wants to return, by clicking the "remove from list" button.
+In the same way, he can return the book that he has refused to buy or that he wants to return, by clicking the "remove from list" button.
 Operations are performed in realtime under users on firebase. <br/>
 If the person wants to create any book or category, they are directed to the relevant page by clicking on the "create book", "create category" access places on the navbar.<br/>
 ![26](https://user-images.githubusercontent.com/49997690/147837409-fcf6f7f8-9ab9-4124-9663-d5a93a42411b.PNG)<br/><br/>
 He can fill in all the necessary features of the book he wants to create and click the create button. <br/>